aedera/oboder/README.md

 # read a given obo file
 go = oboder.read('data/go.obo')

-# get ancestors of a given GO term
+# get a set containing ancestors of a given GO term
 anc = go.get_ancestor_set('GO:0017011')

+# get a list where each element is a branch of ancestors
+branches = go.get_ancestors('GO:0017011')

 # loop over the terms in the obo file
 for t in go.ont.keys():